-Use the longest boards, if possible, you'll be able to maintain a straighter starting row, this way.
-Very important for any hardwood floor installation.
+Use the longest boards, if possible, this way you're be able to maintain a straighter starting row.
+This is ery important for any hardwood floor installation.

 6. Align, the groove side, of your starting row, with your chalk line.
 Mix your lengths as you line them up.
-Use a short, then long board, pattern to ensure you get a more random look for your hardwood installation.
+Use a short, then long flooring board, pattern to ensure you get a more random look for your hardwood installation.
 Avoid "H" patterns and "step" joints.
 These joints are not appealing and can cause you're wood floors not to perform properly.
 Using the finish nailer, face nail the boards, nailing spaces should be 10-12" apart.
 Checking to make sure, the floor boards did not move and your starting row is straight.

 If, you did not remove your baseboard, the first piece should be placed tight against the baseboard.
 Otherwise, if you did remove the baseboards, allow the proper expansion gap.
 Wall boards can be cut and removed to achieve additional gap space.

 Note: If, you have climate control in your home all year around.
 There is no need to remove the baseboards.
-It's unlikely that your wood flooring will expand, because you'll have dry air all year round, from air conditioners or heaters.
-You only need to use expansion gaps if, well if you don't have any mean ways of controling the climate inside.
-This normally applies to waterfront homes, where air conditioners are sometimes not used and moisted air is allowed inside the home.
+It's unlikely that your wood flooring will expand, because you'll have dry air all year round, from air conditioners and heaters.
+You only need to use expansion gaps if, you don't have any ways of controlling the climate inside.
+This normally applies to waterfront homes, where air conditioners are sometimes not used and moist air is allowed inside the home.
 Otherwise, always allow expansion gaps.

 7. Cut in your final board of this row.
-If you have removed your baseboard, see image without baseboard for reference.
+If you have removed your baseboard, see image on right, without baseboard for reference.

 Hardwood floor installation tip: You can measure your boards by simply, placing your floor board, groove end, tight against your wall.
 Then making a mark at where your, tongue side meets with your cut board, see image.
 Any waste or scrap ends 6" or longer, should be used as a starter piece in a new row.

-By marking at the tongue, this will compensate for expansion space on this side of the wall, when you make your cut.
-Keep accuracy of your cut within +/- one blade width.
+By marking, at the end of the tongue, this will compensate for expansion space on this side of the wall, when you make your cut.
+Keep accuracy of your cuts within +/- one blade width.

 Cutting end pieces with baseboards in place, the tolerance for accuracy of cut should be with a 1/64 or better.
 8. Although industry standards allow 1/16" for maximum acceptable gaps.
 Now, that we have our starting row, nailed down.
-We want to set-up, all of the floor boards, in the main body area, up to the cuts.
+We want to rack or set-up, all of the floor boards, in the main body area or field, up to the end cut boards.

 The cuts are the final boards in each row, that, requires cutting to proper size.

-Hardwood flooring installation Set-up pattern.
+Hardwood floor installation racking or Set-up pattern.
 Start by laying out your boards, making sure the end joints are staggered.
-The end joint spacing should be a minimum of 2x the width of a floor board, for a staggered joint.
+The end joint spacing should be a minimum of 6 inches for a staggered joint.
 The further the end joints, the better looking the staggered is.

-Avoid repeating this pattern in consecutive rows,and adjacent(rows) to each other, to prevent a cluttered joint look or a stepping pattern.
-Only, professionals with no real hardwood floor installation experience will allow a stepping pattern.
-Stepping patterns are weak joints, if your floor buckles, stepping patterns will react like an earthquake crack or a crack in concrete.
+Avoid repeating this pattern in consecutive rows and adjacent(rows) to each other, to prevent a cluttered joint look or a stepping pattern.
+Stepping patterns are weak joints.
+If, your floor buckles, you will see damages in these weak joints first.
+Also, avoid "H" patterns, which are also, unappealing.

-Repeat this step until you reach the opposite wall or until your unable to lay out additional boards.
+Repeat this step until you reach the opposite wall or until you're unable to lay out additional boards.